awulf/Actron485/README.md

 ## Todo
 * Testing!
 Code is new and largely untested
 * Decode more data.
 Should be able retrieve all statistics that the [ICAMIB-MOD](https://actronair.com.au/wp-content/uploads/2020/12/9590-3012-ICAMIB-MOD-Installation-and-Comm-Guide.pdf) module can read

+Open issues or merge requests on any bugs found and improvements.